zabbix/zabbix/templates/cloud/openstack/openstack_http/README.md

 +-------------+-----------------------------------+
 ```

-3. Then assign this newly created role to monitoring user created in 1st step:
+3. Then assign this newly created role to the monitoring user created in Step 1:
 ```
 # openstack role add --user zabbix-monitoring --project zabbix monitoring
 ```